Cirkitly/code2test/docs/arch/arch_v2.md

 5. **Extensibility**: Plugin architecture for different languages and test frameworks

 This architecture is much more suitable for production use and can handle enterprise-scale codebases while maintaining the core AI-driven test generation capabilities.

+## **Current Architecture: Code-Based Generation**

+**What we're doing:**
+- Analyzing existing code structure, dependencies, and behavior
+- Generating tests that verify "what the code currently does"
+- Creating **characterization tests** and **regression tests**

+**Pros:**
+- Works with legacy codebases that have no specs
+- Captures actual implementation behavior
+- Good for preventing regressions

+**Cons:**
+- Tests the implementation, not the intent
+- Can perpetuate bugs (if code is wrong, tests will be wrong too)
+- Doesn't catch missing features
+- Limited to current code paths